sedol1339/files/papers.md

 	- Traditional automatic speech recognition (ASR) systems are comprised of an acoustic model (AM), a language model (LM) and a pronunciation model (PM), all of which are independently trained on different datasets.
 AMs take acoustic features and predict a set of sub-word units, typically context-dependent or context-independent phonemes.
 Next, a hand-designed lexicon (i.e., PM) maps a sequence of phonemes produced by the acoustic model to words.
 Finally, the LM assigns probabilities to word sequences.
 	- How do end-to-end models perform if we incorporate a separate PM and LM into the system?
 This question can be answered by training an end-to-end model to predict phonemes instead of graphemes.
 The output of the end-to-end model must then be combined with a separate PM and LM to decode the best hypotheses from the model.
 	- The present work is the first to explore end-to-end systems trained with phonemes for a large vocabulary continuous speech recognition (LVCSR) task, where models are directly decoded in the first-pass.
+	- When predicting phonemes, we train our model to predict a set of 44 CI phonemes, as well as an extra <eow> token, specifying the end of a word, analogous to the <space> token in graphemes.
+Because it is hard to predict <eow>, we found it is better to make it optional.
+	- Because of the homophone issue with phonemes (e.g., phoneme ey can map to the words ‘I’ or ‘eye’), using a language model, G, is critically important.
+There are two ways we can incorporate it during decoding.
+We can either process final phoneme sequences, ir incorporate LM ducing each step of the beam search (eq.
+3) with additional "coverage" term to promote longer transcripts.
+As noted in "Towards better decoding and language model integration in sequence to sequence models", the latter way can become quite challenging if the ASR model becomes over-confident, in which case, the weight from the LM component will be ignored.
+In experiments we found that the first way (processing final phoneme sequences with LM) is slighly better.
 	- Our experiments show that the performance of grapheme systems is slightly better than phoneme systems.
-On a multi-dialect English task we once again confirm the superiority of graphemes.
+On a multi-dialect English task we once again confirm the superiority of graphemes (see examples in tables 3, 4, 5).

 Mortensen, D. R., Dalmia, S., & Littell, P. (2018).
 Epitran: Precision G2P for Many Languages.
 ACL Anthology.
 Retrieved from https://aclanthology.org/L18-1429